Chief Executive Officer

 Principal Solicitor, Sydney

-Elaine joined EDO NSW in January 2011 as a Solicitor in the Sydney office.
-She provides clients with advice and representation on a wide range of environmental legal issues, including administrative law, planning, pollution, biodiversity, mining and coal seam gas.
-Elaine has represented clients seeking better environmental outcomes through civil enforcement, such as the Delta and Macarthur Bushwalkers water pollution cases.
-She acted for Fullerton Cove residents in obtaining the first coal seam gas injunction in NSW and helped gain better environmental conditions for a coal mine in the Ashton merits appeal.
+Elaine joined EDO in January 2011 as a Solicitor in the Sydney office.
+She provides clients with advice and representation on a wide range of environmental legal issues, including civil enforcement, administrative law, planning, pollution, biodiversity, mining and coal seam gas.
+She was the Solicitor on record in the landmark Rocky Hill coal mine litigation, which resulted in refusal of the greenfield mine, and changed the legal landscape on climate law in Australia.
+Elaine has also acted for Fullerton Cove residents in obtaining the first coal seam gas injunction in NSW, and represented the Hunter Valley community, including Mrs Wendy Bowman OAM, in the successful appeal halting Ashton Coal’s South East Open Cut mine.
 Elaine also represented the Mackay Conservation Group in successfully overturning Federal approval of Australia’s largest coal mine, the Carmichael mine in the Galilee Basin.

 Elaine holds a Bachelor of EnvMgmt/LLB (Hons) from Macquarie University and has worked as Associate Lecturer with Macquarie’s Centre for Environmental Law.
 Her other previous work includes as a solicitor in private practice at Corrs Chambers Westgarth, in government at the Office of Environment and Heritage and as the Environment Liaison Officer for combined environment groups.